noahbenson/pimms/README.md

 ```

 ### Current Version ################################################################################
-The current stable version of pimms is 0.2.0, which is also permanently stored on PyPI.
+The current stable version of pimms is 0.1.8.

 ### Dependencies ###################################################################################